ocupop/dartlang.org/src/dart-vm/tutorials/get-started.md

   files must include a top-level main() function.

 `lib`
-: Additional code to be used by your command-line or web application.
+: Additional code to be used by your application.

 `pubspec.yaml`
 : The app's metadata, including information about which